scripting/feedlandSupport/docs/yourfeedlist.md

 If you hover over the green Info icon you can quickly see basic stats about the feed.
 I found this useful for debugging and left it in, because we're always debugging. ;-)

-Many of the items have tool tips, for example the feed title has as its tool tip the description of the feed.
-It's good to have it there because sometimes the feed titles aren't that helpful.

 <img src="https://imgs.scripting.com/2023/08/02/feedInfoPopup3.png">

 ### Other features of a Feed List page

 The white on orange XML icon is present on many of the pages in FeedLand.
-It always likes to the XML representation of the data on the page you're viewing.
+It always links to the XML representation of the data on the page you're viewing.
 In this case, it links to the OPML version of your subscription list.

 The + Feed button brings up a dialog that allows you to enter the URL of a feed to subscribe to.
 This button is a remnant of earlier versions of FeedLand.
-Now there's a command in the Menu that does this, and it's present everywhere, not just on the Feed List page.
+Now there's a command in the first menu that does this, and it's present everywhere, not just on the Feed List page.
 We left it here, because why not.

-The link at the top of the page where it says this is a list of the feeds that cluelessnewbie is subscribed to, links to the main news page for the user, where you can see the latest news items from all these feeds.
-You can use FeedLand as a news reader, but it's also totally valid to use it to manage your subscriptions to use in another feed reader that you're already using.
+The link at the top of the page where it says this is a list of the feeds that davewiner is subscribed to, links to the main news page for the user, where you can see the latest news items from all these feeds.